This spicy Thai carrot and kale salad is coated in a creamy sriracha peanut butter dressing and makes a takeout worthy vegan salad.

 But I chalked that one up to the wine.

-Fast forward to 4pm yesterday after potato pancakes and this salad have been made, photographed and edited and my throat is sore from singing to Jay-Z, Warren G, Usher, Keith Sweat and Biggie for 5 hours straight.
+Now fast forward to 4pm yesterday after potato pancakes and this Thai carrot kale salad have been made, photographed and edited and my throat is sore from singing to Jay-Z, Warren G, Usher, Keith Sweat and Biggie for 5 hours straight.

-If it were a 90s song, I’d call it “Money Ain’t A Thang”.
+If this carrot kale salad were a 90s song, I’d call it “Money Ain’t A Thang”.
 Badass and fun.

 - 2 cups thinly sliced tuscan kale